 Hilo Lei Day

-The celebration begins with a re-dedication of Kalākaua Park at 10:30 am, officiated by Kahu Moses Crabbe.
-The opening ceremony is at 11:00 am.
+Hilo Lei Day Festival is held at Kalākaua Park.
+It is free and open to the public.
+The family-friendly event celebrates Hawaiian history, culture, and arts.
+There are lei making demonstrations, live local music, and hula performance.
+The celebration begins with a re-dedication of Kalākaua Park at 10:30 am followed by the opening ceremony is at 11:00 am.
 The festival ends at 2:00 pm.

 Maui Lei Day Heritage Festival

 Hale Hōʻikeʻike at the Bailey House in Wailuku hosts the largest Lei Day celebration on Maui.

 Maui Arts and Cultural Center usually hosts an annual Lei Day concert featuring local musicians, though nothing was on their event calendar as of April 7, 2022.

 Kauai Museum typically hosts annual May Day Lei Contest, though nothing was announced on their event website as of April 7, 2022.

 Lei Day events on our calendar